Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 It is possible to boot a new instance from an existing boot volume using the `optionals` key in the `instances` map.
 If not set, a new boot volume will be created from scratch and used.
 In order to boot from an existing bootVolume set
 `instances[*].optionals.boot_volume_id` and `instances[*].optionals.boot_source_type = "bootVolume`.

+# Boot Volume Backup
+By default no backup schedule will be created for the boot volume.
+You need to create a backup policy in this module in `var.boot_volume_backup_policies`, then attach it to the instance `instances[*].optionals.reference_to_backup_policy_key_name` variable.
+This way, a backup will be scheduled for the boot volume of the instance.
+See example below.
+Please notes that the value of `reference_to_backup_policy_key_name` must be the same name of the key used in the `var.boot_volume_backup_policies`.

 # User Metadata
 To pass script to run during cloud init phase, use the `user_data` parameter in the instance, which is part of the `optionals` parameter.
 See example below